jmwri/amazon-wishlist/README.md

 # Getting Started

 To get started, you need to create an instance of `AmazonWistlist`.
 The minimum required parameters are `$id` and `$tld`.
-These will default to my wishlist details if you forget to change them.
+There is more information on all parameters below.

 ## Amazon ID
 You can find your Amazon ID by navigating to your wishlist.
 You will see a URL similar to `https://www.amazon.co.uk/gp/registry/wishlist/2EZ944B2S8C5Q/ref=cm_wl_list_o_0?`.
 My Amazon ID from that URL is `2EZ944B2S8C5Q` so you can grab yours from there.

-If unset, the Amazon ID will default to mine.

 ## Amazon Country
 The `tld` parameter is used to target the right Amazon region.
 For example, the UK website is `www.amazon.co.uk` so the UK TLD is `.co.uk`.